pasanno0372/resume/README.md

 # resume
 about me
-my nickname is NENO or NO
+my nickname is NENO or NO \n
 Programmer is real !!